Janet Napolitano: Later career

 Napolitano was repeatedly discussed as a contender for appointment to the U.S. Supreme Court.
 Some political commentators also suggested a possible candidacy in the 2016 United States presidential election.

 In September 2014, when Attorney General Eric Holder announced his intention to step down, there was speculation that Napolitano might be a candidate for the next United States attorney general.
 Instead, Loretta Lynch replaced Holder.

 Napolitano serves as an advisor on the COVID-19 Technology Task Force, a technology industry coalition founded in March 2020 collaborating on solutions to respond to and recover from the COVID-19 pandemic.

+After stepping down as president of the University of California, Napolitano continued to be a UC Berkeley faculty member within the Goldman School of Public Policy.
+In 2021, she founded and became the director of the Center for Security in Politics.

 In May 2022, Napolitano was appointed to serve as a member of the President's Intelligence Advisory Board.

 Personal life

 Napolitano is an avid basketball fan and regularly plays tennis and softball.
 Whitewater rafting and hiking are among her hobbies.
 She has hiked in Arizona's Superstition Mountains, New Mexico's Sandia Mountains, and the Himalayas, and has climbed Mount Kilimanjaro.

-Napolitano has never married or had children; as a result, some of her political opponents have speculated about her sexual orientation.
+Napolitano has never married and has no children; as a result, some of her political opponents have speculated about her sexual orientation.
 In 2002, "vote gay" fliers were posted next to her campaign signs.
 Napolitano responded by saying that she is "just a straight, single workaholic".

-Although they both share the same last name, Janet Napolitano has no relation to libertarian columnist Andrew Napolitano.
-This is according to Andrew himself though he does note the coincidence and in his columns, sometimes jokingly refers to Janet as "Evil Cousin Janet".

 Napolitano began undergoing cancer-related treatment in August 2016.
 On January 17, 2017, Napolitano was hospitalized in Oakland due to complications from the cancer treatment.
-She was released from hospital on January 23, 2017.
+She was released from hospital on January 23.